guruthree/mac-se-video-converter/README.md

 # mac-se-video-converter
-Convert video from a Mac Plus/SE/Classic to VGA using a Raspberry Pi Pico.
+Convert video from a Mac Plus/SE/Classic to VESA compatible VGA signal using a Raspberry Pi Pico.
 (Note: this has only been tested on a Mac SE, but the video signals should be the same.)

-Takes 512x342@60.15 and converts to 1024x768@70.2.
+This is an active adapter that takes 512x342@60.15 and converts to 1024x768@70.2 and should work with any VESA compatible VGA monitor.

 My use case for this is using an old Mac SE motherboard I have saved from back in the day.
 I imagine it could also be useful for if your CRT has died and can't source another, or for direct video capture.